 Advertising and Promotion

-If your publications, products, and services are related to art, art history, or visual studies, you will profit from the direct access CAA provides to the visual-arts community.
+If your publications, products, and services are related to art, art history, or visual studies, you will benefit from the direct access CAA provides to the visual-arts community.
 CAA is a leader in the field, with more than 12,000 individual members—artists, art historians, students, curators, critics, educators, librarians, art dealers, and museum professionals—plus over 2,000 national and international institutional members, such as museums, universities, libraries, and foundations.

-Get noticed by this motivated and focused group of consumers by advertising in one of CAA’s publications, exhibiting at the Annual Conference, or starting a direct-mail campaign using CAA’s mailing lists.
+Get noticed by this motivated and focused group of consumers by advertising in one of CAA’s publications, by exhibiting at the Annual Conference, or by starting a direct-mail campaign using CAA’s mailing lists.
 CAA has numerous options to meet your advertising, marketing, and publicity needs.

 The Art Bulletin

-An estimated 30,000 people read The Art Bulletin, published in March, June, September, December.
-The journal's audience—art historians (40 percent), artists (20 percent), institutions (20 percent), curators (10 percent), and administrators and conservators (10 percent)—are the ideal market for scholarly and university publishers, museums and galleries, providers of grants and fellowships, and more.
+An estimated 30,000 people read The Art Bulletin, published four times a year, in March, June, September, December.
+The journal's audience—art historians (40 percent), artists (20 percent), institutional readers (20 percent), curators (10 percent), and administrators and conservators (10 percent)—are the ideal market for scholarly and university publishers, museums and galleries, providers of grants and fellowships, and more.

 A peer-reviewed journal devoted to modern and contemporary art, Art Journal reaches an estimated 35,000 readers: art historians (30 percent), artists (35 percent), institutional readers (20 percent), and curators, conservators, and art administrators (15 percent).
-Art Journal is published quarterly, in the spring, summer, fall, and winter.
+Art Journal is published quarterly, in the spring, summer, fall, and winter of every year.